Canon 400D vs 750D

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-It should also be noted that some of the review sites have over time altered the way they render their verdicts.
+The review scores listed above should be treated with care, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.